JoaoPito/PomodoroCLI/README.md

 - Since Pomogotchi uses libVLCSharp for playing audio files, **VLC must be intalled on your machine**.

 **Linux and Mac users** can compile the project using **Visual Studio** or using **.NET 7.0 CLI** (https://dotnet.microsoft.com/en-us/download).
+This project is currently on pre-release since it doesn't have all the features yet.
+But can be used as a simple timer for now.

 ### Windows
-Windows releases can be found on the Releases page.
+Windows releases can be found on the GitHub's Releases page.
-It's currently on pre-release since it doesn't have all the features yet.
-But can be used as a simple timer for now.

 ### Linux
-*Coming soon!*
+Linux releases can be found on the GitHub's Releases page.

 ### macOS
 Since I don't have access to any macOS machine, so I have no idea if this app works on any mac.